 Terry Lyons and his team investigate the use of rough path signatures for machine learning.

 Álvaro Cartea focuses on mathematical models of algorithmic trading and the design of optimal trade execition strategies in electronic markets.

-Rama Cont pioneered the analytical study of stochastic models for limit order books and investigates the impact of algorithmic trading on market stability and liquidity.
+Rama Cont pioneered the analytical study of stochastic models for limit order books and intraday market modeling, and investigates the impact of algorithmic trading on market stability and liquidity.

-Doyne Farmer, has made fundamental contributions to the field of empirical market microstructure, price impact and the modeling of intraday market behaviour as an evolutionary system.
+Doyne Farmer has made fundamental contributions to empirical market microstructure, price impact modeling and the modeling of intraday market behaviour as an evolutionary system.

 Macro-financial modeling: financial stability and systemic risk